anthonymarkreynolds/marketplace-app/README.md

 - Deployment: Heroku
 - Source Control: Git, GitHub

-## R12 User stories for your app
+## User stories for your app
-## R13 Wireframes for your app
+## Wireframes for your app
-## R14 An ERD for your app
+## An ERD for your app
-## R15 Explain the different high-level components (abstractions) in your app
+## Explain the different high-level components (abstractions) in your app
-## R16 Detail any third party services that your app will use
+## Detail any third party services that your app will use
+### Heroku
+Platform as a service for web applications
+### Github
+Cloud based remote git repository hosting
-## R17 Describe your projects models in terms of the relationships (active record associations) they have with each other
+## Describe your projects models in terms of the relationships (active record associations) they have with each other
-## R18 Discuss the database relations to be implemented in your application
+## Discuss the database relations to be implemented in your application
-## R19 Provide your database schema design
+## Provide your database schema design
-## R20 Describe the way tasks are allocated and tracked in your project
+## Describe the way tasks are allocated and tracked in your project